browserstack/ai-authoring-automate-demo-browserstack/README.md

 ## What Does This Repo Do?

-This repository showcases the use of **BrowserStack's AI Authoring Agent** for web automation using TestNG.
+This repository showcases the use of **BrowserStack's Cross-Device Automation Agent** for web automation using TestNG and Selenium.
 The key feature is the ability to write test steps in **Natural Language (Plain English)**, moving away from explicit Selenium locators and actions.

 It contains a demo script:
 * **`BstackAIAuthoring.java`**: Runs complex test objectives (like selecting a product in a specific price range or navigating to a quote page) using simple English commands.